openbridge/ob_google-bigquery/README.md

 docker run -t -i --name gcloud-config openbridge/google-cloud gcloud init
 ```

-If you would like to use service account instead please look here:
+If you would like to use service account the run command would look like this:

 ```bash
 docker run -t -i --name gcloud-config openbridge/google-cloud gcloud auth activate-service-account <your-service-account-email> --key-file /tmp/your-key.p12 --project <your-project-id>
 ```

+Notice the email, key and project variables are needed to run it this way.

-### Selecting You Docker Authentication Volume
+### Using Your Docker Authentication Volume

 Re-use the credentials from gcloud-config volumes & run sdk commands: